 Whether you’re looking to lengthen your credit history or increase your credit score, becoming an authorized user can help establish better personal credit.
 And anyone with a credit card may have an authorized user added to the account, making it an easy process.

-However, there are a lot of responsibilities that come with being an authorized user and they should not be taken lightly.
-If you’ve been asked to become one or you want to become one on someone else’s credit account, it’s helpful to know the exact impact it could have on your credit score.
+However, several responsibilities come with being an authorized user, and they should not be taken lightly.
+If you’ve been asked to become an authorized user or you want to become one on someone else’s credit card account, it’s helpful to know the exact impact it could have on your credit score.

-An authorized user is someone who has access to an account but is not an actual owner on the account.
+An authorized user is a person who has access to someone else’s credit card but is not an actual owner of the account.
 You may be added as an authorized user on a credit card, checking account, or other financial accounts.
-You have access to the money or the credit but isn’t liable for any payments.
+This means you have access to the money or the credit card, but you aren’t liable for any payments.

-If you add someone to one of your accounts, your creditor may allow you to limit the user and how much of the money he or she has access to.
+If you’ve granted someone authorized user status to one of your accounts, your credit card issuer may allow you to limit the authorized user and how much of the money they have access to.

 Other accounts may give them equal access to your funds.
 In either case, the primary account holder receives the bill and is required to make the payments regardless of who used the account.